Partners

 Lead: Janet Smith, Phil Hall

-Associates: The DIZ has also worked to develop its agenda and deliver its work programme with the support and assistance of other organisations including: Microsoft, KAO Data, Public Health England, Arup, BT, Virgin, Gigaclear, Easel TV, DCMS, Cambridge Wireless, Herts County Council, Vaden Solutions, Haileybury College, Chesterford Research Park.
+Associates: The DIZ has also worked to develop its agenda and deliver its work programme with the support and assistance of other organisations including: East Herts District Council, Broxbourne Borough Council, Microsoft, KAO Data, Public Health England, Arup, BT, Virgin, Gigaclear, Easel TV, DCMS, Cambridge Wireless, Herts County Council, Vaden Solutions, Haileybury College, Chesterford Research Park.
 Whilst not partners to the DIZ the support and encouragement of bodies such as these is integral to the progress the DIZ has made to date and to its continuing efforts.